bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 A desolate, mineral-rich Outer Rim planet located along the routes heading toward Naboo off the Hydian Way.
 The planet features an ethereal, blindingly white landscape covered entirely in salt flats.
 Beneath the crust lies a vibrant red mineral layer; when the ground is torn up by heavy skimming speeders or artillery fire, the battlefield bleeds a brilliant crimson.
 It became the site of the Resistance’s desperate final stand against the First Order.

 * **Cantonica**
 A dry, arid desert world located in the Corporate Sector of the Outer Rim.
-It is famous for the glitzy casino city of Canto Bight—an opulent oasis where wealthy war profiteers, high-rolling gamblers, and galactic arms dealers indulged in lavish nightlife, blissfully detached from the galaxy's conflicts.
+It is famous for the glitzy casino city of Canto Bight?an opulent oasis where wealthy war profiteers, high-rolling gamblers, and galactic arms dealers indulged in lavish nightlife, blissfully detached from the galaxy's conflicts.

 #### Episode IX: The Rise of Skywalker